voku/diridea/README.md

 # :file_folder: Diridea

-The idea of this library is to provide a simple and easy to understand directory structure for your static files in your project.
+The idea of this library is to provide a simple and easy to understand directory structure for the files in your project + you can run logic on the files and directories.

 ### abstract